 Practicing simple rituals is about being present.
 In Jesus we find community, meals together, laughter and celebration, retreat and solitude, and a full life.
 It is all too easy to get bogged down in the mundane nuances of daily living.
 I believe in finding beauty and joy in the small moments, because the small moments are what our life and our stories are made of.

-Currently, I am a wife to a super hot puertorican, mama to three girls, and lover of writing & photography.
+Currently, I am a wife to a super hot puertorican, mama to three girls and one boy, and lover of writing & photography.
+I own a photography business, which you can find here.
 My simple rituals consist of life within those contexts.

 p.s. – These little ads you see?
 They help us out 😉